Seagate/cortx/doc/Deploying a VM.rst

 **************
 The prerequisites mentioned below must be met to deploy the VM.

-- Pop-ups from ESX server must be allowed.
-- ZIP archive with the VM image file must be downloaded and extracted.
-- ESX server must be configured with at least two virtual interfaces.
+- Configure your hypervisor with at least three virtual interfaces.

  - One interface for management network
  - One interface for data network